willybrauner/compose/README.md

 $title = this.find<HTMLElement>("title")
 ```

 ## <a name="Stack"></a>Stack

+The second part of compose is about Stack.
 In order to get dynamic page fetching and refreshing without reload,
 `Stack` extended class is a middleware class between our App root component and `Component` extended class.

-Stack is not a router, it only fetch content of specific page and inject it inside a specific container.
+⚠️ **Stack is not a router**, it only fetch content of specific page and inject it inside a specific container.
+But it uses [history](https://github.com/ReactTraining/history) to manage pages switch by clicking a link or with `history.push()` method.

 `index.html`